jiangkun1994/MasterThesis/Paper_Reading_Notes.md

 is another recent dataset aimed at facilitating research towards an end-to-end QA pipeline, however this too uses a commercial search engine, and does not provide negative contexts not containing the answer, making research into the retrieval component difficult.
+- QUASAR-T, on
+the other hand, consists of open-domain questions based on trivia, which refers to “bits of information, often of little importance”

 ### [Advances in Natural Language Question Answering: A Review](https://arxiv.org/pdf/1904.05276v1.pdf)
 - Introducing the history of QA including rule-based QA systems, statistical QA systems, machine learning approaches and deep learning approaches